-All of this meant that although had never been involved in the growing or sale of Tomua, they were being requiring by Zespri's Supply Agreement with IKL, then in turn by IKL's supply agreement with to contribute to the Tomua liability.
-By this means payment was being required from as it was being required of all growers, whether or not they agreed with the Tomua settlement or with their being required to contribute to it.
+In turn these provisions were incorporated into the agreement that growers were required to enter into with their supply entities.
+All of this meant that although had never been involved in the growing or sale of Tomua, it was being required by its supply agreement to contribute to the Tomua. liability. was obliged to contribute to the Tomua settlement through back-to-back contracts entered into with its Supplier as envisaged by clause 3.2 of the Tomua Deed.
+Payment was being required from as it was being required of all growers, whether or not they agreed with the Tomua settlement or with their being required to contribute to it.